The complete facts of the Antriksh Parshwanath Dispute

 “Even if the aura of a billon celestial beings be combined together, they would not be able to match even an ounce of your beauty!, Witnessing your divine beauty feels as if drops of nectar were falling from the heavens!
 O Lord Antriksh Parshwanath!
 Glory be to thee!”

-After reading the above lines, one may wonder how beautiful would the idol of Antrikshji Parshwanath be, which led Shri Yashovijayji to pen such a beautiful hymn.
-The divine idol which is said to be so miraculous that it floats mid-air is, however the centrepiece of a lethal dispute between the two Jain sects: The Shwetambars and the Digambars, both of whom claim possession of the deity.
+After reading the above lines, one may wonder how beautiful was the idol of Antrikshji Parshwanath, which led Shri Yashovijayji to pen such a beautiful hymn.
+The divine idol which is said to be so miraculous that it floats mid-air is, however the centrepiece of a lethal dispute between the two Jain sects: the Shwetambars and the Digambars, both of whom claim possession of the deity.
 Looking at the current state of the idol, one wonders do the devotees really love their lord or just want to take control and ownership?

 |The current condition of the divine idol of Antriksh ji Parshwanath|